QuestPK/LLM-Judge/README.md

-# LLM-Judge Server setup and endpoints usage
+# LLM-Judge Server setup and endpoint usage

 ## Prerequisites
 - Ensure that `qwen2.5:14b` model is running.